 Some states —such as California, Florida, and Texas— have state-backed insurance companies that sell policies to cover wildfire risk.

 How much does home insurance cost?

-The deductible you select also affects your cost.
 The deductible is the amount you must pay out of your own pocket before the home insurance coverage kicks in.
+For example, if your deductible is $1,000, and you have damage that costs $5,000, you would pay $1,000, and your policy would cover $4,000.
 A high deductible will result in a lower premium and vice versa.

 Another factor that helps determine your premium is the type of reimbursement you select.

-You can choose either actual cash value, which means the coverage is subject to depreciation, or replacement cost, which reimburses the full cost to replace the covered loss with an equal or similar item.
+The first option is actual cash value, which means the coverage is subject to depreciation.
+The second option is to request replacement cost, which reimburses the full cost to replace the covered loss with an equal or similar item.

 This last option results in higher premiums because it’s typically more expensive for the insurance company to cover.

 You can usually get a discount on your premiums if you pay them annually in advance or via automatic electronic payments or renew your policy more than 30 days before it expires.

 Other common discounts include those for owning protective equipment such as smoke detectors, burglar alarms, sprinklers, extinguishers, or security cameras.

 If you bundle your home insurance coverage with car insurance, you may receive an additional discount.